secured-git/secured-git/README.md

 Passionate about software development and cybersecurity, I specialize in solving complex challenges related to cybersecurity, project management and secure applications.
-My journey in the tech field has been fueled by a strong commitment to delivering robust, efficient, and secure solutions.

 # Tech Stack: